jopemachine/alfred-chrome-workflow/README.md

   </a>
 </h1>

-Search Chrome's bookmarks, download logs, and history in Alfred 4
+Search Chrome's bookmarks, download logs, and visit history in Alfred 4

 ![](./imgs/demo.gif)